davenkin/andy-springboot4-template/README.md

     - Run `main` in  `SpringBootWebApplication`, assuming that docker-compose is already up running.
 - Open [http://localhost:5125/about](http://localhost:5125/about) to check if the application runs successfully.
-- To stop docker-compose and delete data, run `./stop-docker-compose.sh`.
+- To stop docker-compose and delete volume data, run `./stop-docker-compose.sh`.
 - If you need integrate with Keycloak, open [http://localhost:7125](http://localhost:7125) for Keycloak management.

 ## How to build